GalacticHiker/asteroid/README.md

 # asteroid

-# Program that send log formatted using a golang template to a logdna
+# Program that send log formatted using a golang template to a logdna server
 git clone https://github.com/GalacticHiker/asteroid.git

 # to build